 How to get an IATA number?

-Obviously, the amount of effort to exert, the fees to be paid, and the paperwork to submit will vary depending on the accreditation type you plan to get.
+Obviously, the amount of effort to exert, the fees to be paid, and the paperwork to submit will vary depending on the type of accreditation you plan to get.

 To give you an idea of the requirements, here are the key application steps for the full IATA package: